 As a Wellness Educator and Registered Yoga Instructor, Emilie Maynor aims to help people create a stronger mind-body connection.
 Her holistic approach to health and wellness keeps her active and feeling empowered.
 Emilie graduated from the Institute for Integrative Nutrition in June 2014 with a certificate in Holistic Health Coaching.
 After completing a 200-hour yoga teacher certification course in 2009 at Birmingham Yoga under the instruction of Akasha Ellis and Laura Tyree, Emilie continued her yoga education studying under Doug Keller, Sean Tebor, and the Kripalu Yoga Center.
 She approaches each yoga class with a fun attitude, looking to inspire, challenge and nurture her students.

 Catherine found yoga while she was pregnant with her oldest son and has been practicing yoga on and off for the past 18 years.
 Her practice recently became more regular following a snow skiing injury to her knee; she committed to her practice and healed without visiting a doctor.
-In May 2012, she completed the Birmingham Yoga’s teacher training program and achieved her 200-hour RYT license.
+In May 2012, she completed the Birmingham Yoga’s teacher training program and achieved her 200-hour RYT license and in 2016 she completed the Here Now Yoga 200-hr Teacher Training with Becca Impello and Kim Drye.
 Catherine loves that yoga encourages us to lead with our heart not our head and she loves that teaching allows her to learn so much from her students as well.

 Brooke Smith is a television news anchor early weekday mornings on WVTM13, a mom to 2 busy girls by day, and running yogi by night.
 Brooke’s goal is to run a marathon or ultra marathon in every state!
 She started getting overuse injuries from the long miles of training and was encouraged to try yoga.
 She found the style of yoga that was right for her and became a more patient mom.
 Yoga helped lengthen those tight running muscles.
 She believes that yoga has a place as a cross training tool for cyclist, tennis players, and other athletes.
 Brooke also discovered the spiritual, mental, and emotional benefits of a regular yoga practice.
 She received her 200 hour yoga teacher certification from Sacred Glow Yoga with Melissa Scott.
 She looks forward to continuing her yoga journey as she pursues her 500 YTT with Melissa.
 Brooke is also a RRCA certified running coach.